 - Opportunity Score: 45

 - Sector: Energy

 - Dividend Yield: 3.42%

 - Canadian Dividend Aristocrat: NO

 - Revenue Growth: Members Only

 Revenue Growth & Market Exposure

-In more than 50 years of its existence, Suncor has developed operational excellence and has a balanced portfolio of high-quality assets with significant growth prospects.
-Suncor’s long-life, low-decline reserve base with a proven life of 31+ years, sets it apart from peers.
+In more than 50 years of its existence, Suncor has developed a long-life, low-decline reserve base with a proven life of 29+ years, which sets it apart from its peers.
 In addition, its offshore business provides geographic and cash flow diversification, while its midstream assets provide operational flexibility.